apache/kyuubi/docs/security/kinit.md

 # Kinit Auxiliary Service

-Kinit auxiliary service is a critical service both for authentication between Kyuubi client/server and authentication between Kyuubi server/Hadoop cluster in a Kerberos environment.
+Kinit auxiliary service is a critical service both for authentication between Kyuubi client/server and for authentication between Kyuubi server/Hadoop cluster in a Kerberos environment.
-It will get a kerberos Ticket Cache from KDC and periodically re-kinit to keep the Ticket Cache fresh.
+It will get a Kerberos Ticket Cache from KDC and periodically re-kinit to keep the Ticket Cache fresh.

+**Note**:
+Kinit auxiliary service is critical to Kyuubi Kerberos authentication, but not vice versa.
+Kinit auxiliary service can also work with other authentication mode.

 ## Installing and Configuring the Kerberos Clients